syeo66/subsoxy/README.md

 ### Credential Security ✅

+- **AES-256-GCM Encryption**: All passwords are encrypted in memory using industry-standard authenticated encryption
+- **Memory Protection**: Credentials are never stored in plain text, protecting against memory dumps and process inspection
+- **Unique Instance Keys**: Each server instance generates random 32-byte encryption keys for isolation
+- **Secure Memory Management**: Encrypted data is securely zeroed before deallocation
+- **Forward Security**: New encryption keys generated on each server restart
 - **No Password Logging**: Passwords are never exposed in server logs, debug output, or error messages
 - **Secure URL Encoding**: All credentials are properly encoded using `url.Values{}` to prevent logging vulnerabilities
 - **Dynamic Validation**: Credentials are validated against the upstream Subsonic server with timeout protection
-- **Thread-Safe Storage**: Valid credentials are stored in memory with mutex protection
+- **Thread-Safe Storage**: Valid encrypted credentials are stored in memory with mutex protection
-- **Automatic Cleanup**: Invalid credentials are automatically removed from storage
+- **Automatic Cleanup**: Invalid credentials are automatically and securely removed from storage
 - **No Hardcoded Credentials**: All credentials come from authenticated client requests

 ### Network Security